Get All the Dirt

 Hostas prefer shade and are happy with a range of light from dabbled sunlight to moderately shady to the shade that’s found on the north side of buildings.
-These perennials mature to plants that range from under a foot wide to a gigantic 6” across.
-Consider the expected size in several years when you’re selecting a site.
+These perennials mature to plants in an array of heights from under a foot wide to a gigantic 6 feet across.
+Consider the expected size of your chosen cultivar at maturity when you’re selecting a site.

 Light to moderate feeders, hostas grow well in average, well-drained soil and don’t require rich, perfect loam.
-Compost, dug in when planting or added as a top dressing later, provides a welcome supply of nutrients.
+Compost, dug in when planting or added as a top dressing later, provides a light supply of nutrients.
 One to two inches of compost mixed into the top 6-8 inches of soil is a good amount.

 Plant outdoors when frost danger has past.
-Hostas are hardy perennials and can take freezing without ill effects once they are established.
+Hostas are hardy perennials and can take freezing without ill effects once established.
 For fall planting, get your hostas in the ground at least 6 weeks before hard frosts typically arrive in your region.
-This gives the plants time to develop sufficient roots before heading into winter’s cold.
+This gives the plants time to develop sufficient roots before heading into winter’s cold and helps avoid frost heave.

 Your hostas will be shipped bareroot, in a dormant state.
 Dormancy means the plant is not in actively growing; it’s been held in a cool, dark setting similar to winter garden conditions and is “sleeping”.
 The bareroot term means that the soil has been washed from the roots; there is no risk of introducing any soil-borne diseases into your garden, and the plants are lighter and cleaner to ship.
 When you plant your hostas, adding light and moisture, they’ll wake up.

 Dig a hole a bit bigger than the root ball and mix in a couple scoops of compost.
 Fan out the roots in your planting hole and place the crown (area from which leaves will sprout) a half inch below soil level.
 Refill around plant with soil, tap down to eliminate any big air pockets and water well.